graceeunbekim/Job-of-America-Data-Analysis/README.md

 ```

 #### Closing
 I'm interested in learning about data visualization, data science and data analysis.
-If anyone's interested in collaborating data analysis, using public data, to turn raw data into something meaningful and interesting, Please do not hesitant to contact me.
+If anyone's interested in collaborating data analysis, using public data, to turn raw data into something meaningful and interesting, please do not hesitate to contact me.
 I would be happy to discuss about spending my weekends for making something useful to our communities.